AWS Training and Certification Blog

 What was your plan?
 How did changing jobs lead you to seek out AWS Certifications?

 My work as a researcher had relied on on-premises servers.
 With the shift to industry, I knew cloud was a necessary skill.
 Most of the stack at Local Logic was on AWS, so I was using AWS every day.
-But I felt I needed a better overview of the ecosystem, so the AWS Certified (SA-A) seemed like a good choice.
-The AWS SA-A gives an overview of the AWS services and highlights the pillars of the AWS Well-Architected Framework when making architectural decisions.
+But I felt I needed a better overview of the ecosystem, so the AWS Certified Solutions Architect – Associate seemed like a good choice.
+This certification gives an overview of the AWS services and highlights the pillars of the AWS Well-Architected Framework when making architectural decisions.

-In particular, I feel the AWS SA-A is a must for anyone in the industry who works in development in AWS.
+In particular, I feel the AWS Certified Solutions Architect – Associate is a must for anyone in the industry who works in development in AWS.
 What I learned really changed my perspective of what’s possible in the cloud and transformed the way I work and how quickly I can get things done.

 Why did you decide to pursue four AWS Certifications in such short time period?